-Prerequisites for fellowships are a PhD degree (or its equivalent).
+Prerequisites for fellowships are a Ph.D. degree in Classics or a related field.
 Applicants must have defended their degree before July 1, 2023.

 The CHS is an equal opportunity employer.
 All qualified applicants will receive consideration for appointment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.

 The CHS views equity, diversity, inclusion, and belonging as the pathway to achieving inclusive excellence and fostering a campus culture where everyone can thrive.
 We strive to create a community that draws upon the widest possible pool of talent to unify excellence and diversity while fully embracing individuals from varied backgrounds, cultures, races, identities, life experiences, perspectives, beliefs, and values.